stevebleazard/ocaml-jsonxt-pre-release/tests/core/README.md

 ```
 dune build @runtests
 ```
-Note that this excludes the JSONTestSuite tests as these require the JSONTestSuite repository to have been cloned.
-See later for how to run these.
+Note that this excludes the JSONTestSuite

 ## Compliance tests
 Jsonxt supports multiple levels of compliance with the RFC 8259